sk0493/AWS_lambda_function/README.md

 lambda_function.py and requirements.txt are the requiered files for the Python function.
 I used a my git repository as a required dependency and module for efficiency.

-# CLI and Archving Method

-snippets.md shows a list of all commands and steps to deploy as a lambda function

 # IaC Method

 At the IaC level.
 The Terraform configuration files and JSON files deploy the AWS Lambda function and configure its necessary setup and policies.